PaddlePaddle/Paddle/doc/fluid/design/dist_train/distributed_lookup_table_design.md

 ### Training steps:
 1. Read a batch of data, the data is feature ids.
-1. The input ids will be splited by `split_ids_op` with the same hash function of the lookup table.
+1. The input ids will be split by `split_ids_op` with the same hash function of the lookup table.
-1. The `prefetch_op` use the splited result to prefetch parameters back from lookup table.
+1. The `prefetch_op` use the split result to prefetch parameters back from the lookup table.
-1. Run forward backward to get the the gradient of the lookup table.
+1. Run forward-backward to get the gradient of the lookup table.
-1. `split_ids_op` split the gradient and then use `send_op` to parameter server.
+1. `split_ids_op` split the gradient and then use `send_op` to the parameter server.
 1. parameter server update the table with the received gradient.

 ![distribute lookup table](./src/distributed_lookup_table.jpeg)